wp-plugins/cart66-lite/readme.txt

 == Changelog ==

+= 1.4.1 =
+* NEW: Option to use database backed sessions or native PHP sessions.
+Choose this feature from the "Main Settings" panel of the Cart66 Settings screen.
+* FIXED: Unable to update PayPal settiings
+* FIXED: DataTables processing error when WordPress is in debug mode

 = 1.4.0 =
 * NEW: Secure credit card processing with [Mijireh](http://www.mijireh.com "Secure credit card processing")
 * NEW: Product links in cart